What are the key rules/laws relevant to M&A and who are the key regulatory authorities?

 What are the duties of the directors and controlling shareholders of a target company?

-Directors’ primary duties to act in good faith in the best interests of the company and for a proper purpose.
+Directors’ primary duty is to act in good faith in the best interests of the company and for a proper purpose (among various other duties).

 Directors should remain open to rival offers which are in the best interests of shareholders (‘superior proposals’) and only support/recommend offers which they consider to be in shareholders’ interests in the absence of a superior proposal.
 If a target gives an acquirer exclusivity (see Q12) or other protections (see Q13), directors must ensure they are subject to appropriate carve-outs which recognise their duties.